 - Use Color Resources: Always define colors in

-rather than using raw hex values directly in styles. - Avoid Mixing Styles: Don’t mix styles from AppCompat and MaterialComponents unless you know what you are doing.
+colors.xmlrather than using raw hex values directly in styles. - Avoid Mixing Styles: Don’t mix styles from AppCompat and MaterialComponents unless you know what you are doing.
 This can lead to unexpected results.

 Example: Dark Theme Implementation

-To implement a dark theme, define a separate theme in styles.xml
+To implement a dark theme, define a separate theme in styles.xml that inherits from a dark Material Components theme.

 <style name="Theme.MyApp.Dark" parent="Theme.MaterialComponents.DayNight.NoActionBar">